hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 **_Serialized form of a `PairingsPrivateKey`_**

 ![img_8.svg](img_8.svg)

-*_This example corresponds to AltBN128, other curves might have different lengths._
+_This example corresponds to AltBN128, other curves might have different lengths._

 **_Serialized form of a `PairingsPublicKey` or `PairingsSignature`_**

 ![img_8.svg](img_9.svg)

-*_This example corresponds to AltBN128, other curves might have different lengths._
+_This example corresponds to AltBN128, other curves might have different lengths._

-Curve ID value `1` is `ALT_BN_128`, other curves implementations might choose a different id for their curves but it is up to the implementation to select the id.
+Curve ID value `1` is `ALT_BN128`, other curves implementations might choose a different id for their curves, but it is up to the implementation to select the id.
-The idea of using the id is to be able to determine if a particular key or signature can be interpreted and it is compatible with the plugged implementation of `pairings-api`
+The idea of using the id is to be able to determine if a particular key or signature can be interpreted, and it is compatible with the plugged implementation of `pairings-api`

 #### Hedera Cryptography TSS Library